 To fix this error, you can:

-Most common solution: Add and validate all domains in Office 365 that you use to send email messages.
-For more information, see Add a domain to Office 365.
+Most common solution: Add and validate all domains in Microsoft 365 or Office 365 that you use to send email messages.
+For more information, see Add a domain.

-Use a certificate-based outbound connector where the certificate's domain is an accepted and validated domain in Office 365.
-For more information, see Configure mail flow using connectors in Office 365.
+Use a certificate-based outbound connector where the certificate's domain is an accepted and validated domain in Microsoft 365 or Office 365.
+For more information, see Configure mail flow using connectors.

 Look for unusual connectors and compromised accounts.
 Attackers will often create new inbound connectors in your Microsoft 365 or Office 365 organization to send spam.
 For more information, see Validate connectors, and Responding to a compromised email account.